-The Trust owns and manages the Woolwise Website, which was established with Trust funding towards the end of the CRC for Premium Quality Wool.
-It consists of the rights to Woolwise and all material produced by that CRC are held within the site.
+The Trust owns and manages the Woolwise Website (www.woolwise.com), which was established with Trust funding towards the end of the CRC for Premium Quality Wool.
+It consists of the rights to Woolwise and holds all material produced by that CRC.